 (e) Remedies Not Exclusive.
 The application or pursuit of any civil or criminal fine, sanction, or penalty shall not preclude the pursuit of any other lawful remedy by the Town, including, but not limited to, the right to seek equitable relief.
-No remedy or penalty specified in this section shall be the exclusive remedy or remedy available to address any violation described in this section, and each remedy or penalty specified in this section shall be in addition to, and not in substitution for or limitation of, the other remedies or penalties specified in this section, in § 6 (Stop Work Orders) of this local law, in any other section of this local law, or in any other applicable law.
-Any remedy or penalty specified in this section any other remedy or penalty specified in this section, in § 6 (Stop Work Orders) of this local law, in any other remedy or penalty specified in this section, in § 6 (Stop Work Orders) of this local law, in any other remedy or penalty specified in this section, in § 6 (Stop Work Orders) of this local law, in any other remedy or penalty specified in this section, in § 6 (Stop Work Orders) of this local law, in any other section of this local law, or in any other applicable law.
-In particular, but not by way of limitation, each remedy and penalty specified in this section shall be in addition to, and not in substitution for or limitation of, the penalties specified in subdivision (2) of § 382 of the Executive Law, and any remedy or penalty specified in this section may be pursued at any time, whether prior to, simultaneously with, or after the pursuit of any penalty specified in subdivision (2) of § 382 of the Executive Law or any other proceedings or actions authorized by this local law.
+No remedy or penalty specified in this section shall be the exclusive remedy or remedy available to address any violation described in this section, and each remedy or penalty specified in this section shall be in addition to, and not in substitution for or limitation of, the other remedies or penalties specified in this section, in § 6 (Stop Work Orders) of this local law, in any other section may be pursued at any time, whether prior to, simultaneously with, or after the pursuit of any other section of this local law, or in any other applicable law.
+In particular, but not by way of limitation, each remedy and penalty specified in this section shall be in addition to, and not in substitution for or limitation, each remedy and penalty specified in this section shall be in addition to, and not in substitution for or limitation, or penalty specified in this section applicable law.
+In particular, but not by way of limitation, each remedy and penalty specified in this section shall be in addition to, and not in substitution for or limitation of, the penalties specified in this section shall be in addition to, and not in substitution for or limitation of the penalties specified in subdivision (2) of § 382 of the Executive Law, and any remedy or penalty specified in this section may be pursued at any time, whether prior to, simultaneously with, or after the pursuit of any penalty specified in subdivision (2) of § 382 of the Executive Law or any other proceedings or actions authorized by this local law.